sgnls/musicdb/README.rst

 music circa 1500 to the present day.
 It also supports albums ("non-classical") too with correct support for multiple CDs.

-It is entirely web-based and generates M3U or XSPF files pointing to the actual files.
+It is entirely web-based and generates XSPF files pointing to the actual files.

 Local database setup
 --------------------